whoami-anoint/Botclicker/README.md

 python3 botclick.py
 ```
 ### Usage:
-Click wherever you get input fuction it will bot your message to the receiver in loop.
+Click wherever you get input function it will bot your message to the receiver in loop.